dlicht110/compiler-construction/BNFC-installation.md

     cd bnfc
     make

  Now we need to make sure that the operating system finds bnfc when typing `bnfc` in the terminal.
 For example, if you enter `bnfc --version` you may get a `command not found` message.
 Use your file browser to find where the exectuable bnfc is.
 I found it as `bnfc/source/dist/build/bnfc`.
 Now you need to make sure that it will be "in the path".
 Entering `echo $PATH` in your terminal shows the value of the variable `PATH`, that is, all the directories at which the operating system automatically looks for executables (binaries).
 Either copy `bnfc` into a directory in your path, or change `PATH` to contain `bnfc/source/dist/build/`.
-More on how to change `PATH` can be found [here](https://www.computerhope.com/issues/ch001647.htm) or in many other places.
-Let me know if you have a favourite reference.
+More on how to change `PATH` can be found [here](https://www.computerhope.com/issues/ch001647.htm) or in many other places. [^hidden] Let me know if you have a favourite reference.

 Now, on entering `bnfc --version` you should see `2.8.3`.
 (Or some larger number if you are doing this in the future.)